agalue/opennms-drift-kubernetes/README.md

   --node-count 4 \
   --yes
 ```

+Remember to change the settings to reflect your environment.

 After a few minutes, verify the state of the cluster using either `kubectl` or `kops`: